top of page

 Outputs:

-• Failure: an error message is returned POST /get_preview_video_frame – gets a video frame from a stream that is not in the EyesOnIt stream list
+POST /get_video_frame – gets the latest video frame from a stream that is being monitored

 Inputs: